Pine Hill (Barnstable County, Massachusetts): Approach

 Members of the public may visit Pine Hill, but must arrange advance permission through the base's Public Affairs Office (PAO) and show identification when visiting the base.
-These requirements were in place before the September 11, 2001 terrorist attacks, but have been more rigorously enforced since then.
+These requirements were in place prior to the September 11 attacks, but have been more rigorously enforced since then.

 A PAO escort leads visitors over several miles of roads to a range station on a rise near the hill.
 From there it is a short walk down Frank Perkins to a narrow road leading up a gentle slope an even shorter distance to the summit of Pine Hill, a small clearing with a USGS benchmark set in a small concrete monument at the middle marking the 306 ft elevation.
 It is necessary to stay on the road and path because of the possibility of unexploded ordnance in the woods.
 Surveying and meteorological research equipment is sometimes located at the summit.
 Any view is obscured by surrounding trees.